-All teaching staff and Learning Support Assistants have regular SEN continuing professional development (CPD) via INSET days, external training courses and staff meetings.
+All teaching staff and Learning Support Assistants have regular SEND continuing professional development (CPD) via INSET days, internal and external training courses and staff meetings.
 Specialist training is delivered to staff when necessary.
-Some of this training includes aspects of Autistic Spectrum Disorder (ASD), speech, language and communication difficulties, hearing impairment, emotional and behavioural difficulties, Epipen, Epilepsy Training, Asthma and Team Teacch Training.
-The Inclusion Team regularly attends training with the Local Authority and relevant professional agencies to ensure that the needs of all our SEND pupils are met.
-If necessary teachers and the Inclusion Team will meet with professionals to discuss and arrange any additional training needs.
+Some of this training includes aspects of Autistic Spectrum Disorder (ASD), speech, language and communication difficulties, hearing impairment, emotional and behavioural difficulties, Epipen, Epilepsy Training, Asthma and Team Teach Training, Tourette's Action training.
+The

+Inclusion Team regularly attends training with the Local Authority and relevant professional agencies to ensure that the needs of all our SEND pupils are met.
+If necessary, teachers and the Inclusion Team will meet with professionals to discuss and arrange any additional training needs.
+The SENDCO attends the LA SENDCO network meetings each term.